syncfusion-content/uwp-docs/uwp/TreeGrid/Export-To-Excel.md

 ## How to

-### Export multiple tree grids to a single Excel sheet
+### Export multiple TreeGrids to a single Excel sheet

-You can export multiple tree grids to a single Excel sheet by merging one tree grid worksheet into another using the `Worksheet.UsedRange.CopyTo` method.
+You can export multiple TreeGrids to a single Excel sheet by merging one TreeGrid worksheet into another using the `Worksheet.UsedRange.CopyTo` method.

 {% tabs %}
 {% highlight c# %}